Loading...

 How to consume bread, croissants, cheese, fruit and nuts with black coffee. without glucose spikes

-Be mindful of the portion sizes of bread and croissants.
-Smaller portions can help manage the overall carbohydrate intake and prevent large glucose spikes.
+Be mindful of the portion sizes of bread, cheese, and nuts.
+Smaller portions can help reduce the glucose load.

-Choose fruits like berries or cherries, which are lower in sugar compared to fruits like bananas or grapes, helping to moderate blood sugar increases.
+Opt for berries like strawberries or blueberries, which are lower in natural sugars compared to fruits like bananas or grapes.

 healthspan-mbl